-Hip Pain Specialist in Mesquite, Frisco and Desoto, TX
+Hip Pain Specialist in Mesquite, and Frisco, TX

 Severe hip pain can be an underlying cause of a disease and therefore, you must consult with a pain management doctor in your area.
 OmniSpine Pain Management has a team of pain specialists who can evaluate and treat hip pain.
-For more information call us today or visit us at a location near you in Mesquite TX, Frisco TX, and Desoto TX.
+For more information call us today or visit us at a location near you in Mesquite TX, and Frisco TX.

 Table of Contents:

 What are the first signs of hip problems?